 3 Apps to Edit the Sky in Your Photos

 SkyLab is such a great app for sky replacement and blending.
-Specifically designed for replacing skies, this app has many presets, including choice of the sky that you can add and It also has various elements like birds, trees, and even individual clouds.
+Specifically designed for replacing skies, this app has many presets, including the choice of the sky that you can add It also has various elements like birds, trees, and even individual clouds.

 Presets for sky selection: There is a huge selection of skies to add to your photos.
 You’ll be able to find beautiful blue skies, epic storms, gorgeous sunsets, and fascinating cloud formations.
 Selections also include night skies with amazing eye-catching star patterns.